 Halloween has become more popular with parties being held, fireworks being let off and childern out trick or treating.
 Here are a few reminders to ensure that your pet stays safe.

 - Keep your cat indoors whilst the trick or treaters are out

 - Take your dog for a walk before it gets dark

-- Provide your pet with a safe, quiet and secure area in which to retreat, complete with their favourite bed, blanket and toy
+- Frequent knocks at the door from trick or treaters can be unsettling for pets.
+Provide your pet with a safe, quiet and secure area in which to retreat, complete with their favourite bed, blanket and toy.

 - Pop on the TV or radio to help overshadow noises from the outside

 - Think about where to place decorations - some cats and dogs will find them tempting to chew or swallow

 - If you have guests,remind them to keep their food and drinks out of the reach of pets and dispose of leftovers in a secure bin